Samsung Galaxy A8s: Specifications

-The A8s features a 6.4-inch Full HD+ IPS LCD display with a 19.5:9 aspect ratio.
+The A8s features a 6.4-inch Full HD+ IPS LCD with a 19.5:9 aspect ratio.
 Unlike previous Samsung A series phones, this device uses a normal LCD panel rather than an AMOLED display.
 The new Infinity-O display features a full edge to edge display with a 6.7mm round hole punched out in the top left corner for the front camera.

 The triple camera setup features a primary 24MP f/1.7 sensor for normal photography, a 10MP f/2.4 telephoto sensor with optical zoom and a 5MP depth sensor for effects such as bokeh.
 The front camera is a 24MP f/2.0 sensor in a pin-hole punched out in the display.

 It runs Android 8.1 "Oreo" with Samsung Experience 9.5 respectively out-of-the box, however it is upgradable to Android 10 with One UI 2.0.
 The smartphone features an upgraded Qualcomm Snapdragon 710 SoC consisting of 2 performance 2.2GHz Kryo 360 and 6 efficient 1.7GHz Kryo 360 backed by a new Adreno 616 GPU and sports 6 GB or 8 GB of RAM and 128 GB of internal storage, expandable to 512 GB via a MicroSD card, through a dedicated SD card slot.